School-Wide Success Using Math & Movement in North Carolina

 Approach for Third Grade

-• In two of the third grade classroms (43 students), they implemented the program consistently with teacher instruction and lessons throughout the school year - Cohort A. Lessons, math stations, interventions, and math warm-ups were done regularly using the materials with all students.
+• Cohort A: In two of the third grade classrooms (totaling 43 students), they implemented the program consistently with teacher instruction and lessons throughout the school year.
+Lessons, math stations, interventions, and math warm-ups were done regularly using the materials with all students.

-• Two other third grade classrooms (40 students) used the program inconsistently and more as a resource to enhance student learning - Cohort B. Floor mats and wall banners were available to students, but with less explicit instruction.
+• Cohort B: Two other third grade classrooms (totaling 40 students) used the program inconsistently and more as a resource to enhance student learning.
+Floor mats and wall banners were available to students, but with less explicit instruction.

-• The remaining third grade classrooms did not participate in the project (40 students) - Cohort C.
+• Cohort C: The remaining third grade classrooms (totaling 40 students) did not participate in the project.

 Results for Third Grade